 There may be times during the school holidays when the children are bickering, you have clients calling, the fridge is empty and your stress levels are rising!
 Self-love is what you need.
 Show yourself compassion in your thoughts, feelings and actions.
 It is OK to take “me” time; in fact it is essential.
 Don’t let your stress levels drain your energy.
 Learn to love yourself.
 You don’t need to feel guilty for taking time for yourself: a walk in the woods, a relaxing bath, a cup of tea, reading a good book or just hiding in the bathroom for five minutes!

-Motivating mum covered this whole topic brilliantly last year and you can read her collected tips and strategies here.
+Motivating mum covered this whole topic brilliantly last year and put together a collection of top tips and strategies.

 The school holidays do not need to be dreaded and filled with overwhelm and stress.
-When you plan ahead and systemise what you can, you have a good starting point.
-When you do spend time with your children, be fully present.
-Identify your stress triggers and finally remember self-love.
+Plan ahead and systemise as much as you can to create a good starting point.
+Be fully present in the time you do spend with your children.
+Identify your stress triggers so you can address those.
+Finally always always remember to show yourself compassion and self-love.
 We all do the best we can with the time we have.

-If this article resonates for you, you’ll love my free download on 7 Smart Ways for Busy Mums to Cope with Overwhelm and Get More Done.
+If this article resonates for you, you’ll love my free download on 7 Ways To Balance Work and Life and Get More Done!